schadenfred/proscrypt-koans/README.md

 `$ cd work`

 Now from inside this directory, let's create a new directory called 'training,' and change into it.
-When you can type this command without the terminal barfing, you're ready to move on:
+When you can do this command without the terminal barfing, you're ready to move on:

 `$ cd ~/work/training`